Meeting Room Reservation

 The Rockingham Free Public Library has two meeting spaces.
 A meeting room available on the top floor of the Library, and a program room located in the Youth Department.

 Both rooms are available for use by non-Library groups holding free and open to the public meetings or programs and within the usage regulations of the Library.
 To reserve a room, submit a reservation application.
-You can stop by the Library to pick up a form, or request one be emailed to you by clicking here.
+You can stop by the Library to pick up a form, or click here to download a paper form.

 - Occupancy is a maximum of 88 people.

 - Meeting rooms may be reserved for use at no charge to groups when the Library is open, though we encourage donations.
-Meetings may begin no earlier than 10AM; set-up is not allowed before Library Meetings should conclude 30 minutes before closing: by 6:30PM, Monday through Wednesday; by 5:00 PM Thursday and Friday, and by 1:30 on Saturday.
 Meetings held outside of regular Library hours are subject to staff availability, and are subject to a $20 per hour fee.

 - The Rockingham Free Public Library has first priority for use of the meeting room.